Still have questions? Leave a comment

 Different steps in editing modify the content and mechanical aspects of your writing.
 Copy editing, for example, suggests improvements in your word usage or sentence structure.

 Proofreading does not do this.
-It suggests no changes to the content or language of your document, and only points out incidental errors in your text.
+It suggests no changes to the content or language of your document and only points out incidental errors in your text.

 There are three major differences between copy editing and proofreading.

-Copy editing | Proofreading |
+Copy editing Proofreading

-Examines paragraphs and sentences for clarity, consistency, grammar, and style. | Examines the entire text for spelling, punctuation, and formatting errors. |
+Examines paragraphs and sentences for clarity, consistency, grammar, and style.
+Examines the entire document for spelling, punctuation, and formatting errors.

-Suggests improvements to the writer and influences the final product to some extent. | Only removes incidental mistakes from the pre-edited text.
-It is the final check before the document is deemed ready to submit/publish. |
+Suggests improvements to the writer and influences the final product to a significant degree.
+Only removes incidental mistakes from the pre-edited text.
+It is the final check before the document is deemed ready to submit/publish.

-Its scope varies with each specific case, its context, and the client’s needs. | Its scope is consistent no matter what the document is. |
+The scope varies with each specific case, its context, and the client’s needs.
+The scope is consistent no matter the document.

 We have seen what proofreading is and how it differs from other steps in book editing.
 Now, let’s take a look at why proofreading a document is so important.

 Online proofreading ensures that your document comes across as professional.
-When you dedicate the time and effort to getyour text proofread by an expert, it shows that you take your topic and your writing seriously.
+When you dedicate the time and effort to get your text proofread by an expert, it shows that you take your topic and your writing seriously.

 Here’s an example that will make this very clear: Imagine you’re at a serene continental restaurant.
 There’s this pasta dish your friend has spoken of highly, and you’re trying to find it on the menu.
 And then you see it—the glaring typo—and all your friend’s praise suddenly fades from your head.